wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

     (2) Every person who commits any act or omission to which this section applies shall supply the Minister, within 60 days, with a full explanation of the act or omission and the reasons for it.

-    (3) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, who fails to comply with subsection (2).
+    (3) Every person commits an offence, and is liable on conviction to a fine not exceeding $2,000, who fails to comply with subsection (2).

+    Section 38(3): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Inspectors